contributte/anabelle/README.md

 ## Api documentation generator (JSON-RPC / REST)

-(No matter whether you're using REST or JSON-RPC)
+(No matter whether you're using REST or JSON-RPC or some other api architecture/scheme)

 ### Example